MadLittleMods/macchiato/README.md

 We strive to make the API syntax the same between Macchiato and Mocha.
 Some sacrifices had to be made for C++.

+We currently do not support the full Mocha.js API.
+Missing TDD and some BDD `expect` members.

  - Some member names used in Mocha are reserved keywords in C++ which needed to be renamed
  	 - `then`(Macchiato C++) is equivalent to `and`(Mocha JS)
  	 - `never`(Macchiato C++) is equivalent to `not`(Mocha JS)